Flood insurance costs a shock to Fawn Township residents

 FEMA spokesman Will Powell said those who believe they have been incorrectly mapped into a flood zone could challenge the determination.
 FEMA will investigate and, if the homeowners are correct, issue a letter stating that flood insurance isn't required.

 Montanari said residents who don't live in the floodplain have been forced to buy flood insurance for a number of years.
-Even if a homeowner successfully challenges the FEMA designation, Powell said, some lenders standards may still require flood insurance.
+Even if a homeowner successfully challenges the FEMA designation, Powell said, some lenders' standards may still require flood insurance.

 White challenges FEMA, but loses

-White mounted a campaign to fight the update that mapped her house as being in a flood zone, triggering the flood insurance requirement.
+White mounted a campaign to reverse the flood insurance requirement for her home.

 First, she called the mortgage company — there had to be a mistake.